PhD project - A dashboard of predictive analytics and decision support to drive care quality and person-centred outcomes in aged care

-This scholarship is available to eligible domestic candidates for direct entry into a 3-year PhD program.
-The scholarship is comprised of a Tuition Fee Offset and a Living Allowance Stipend.
-The value and tenure of the domestic scholarship at a full-time stipend rate is $28,092 per annum (in 2020, tax exempt for up to 3 years - indexed annually), with a $5,000 per annum top-up provided by SNHN.
+This project is available to eligible domestic candidates for direct entry into a full-time PhD program.
+The successful candidate will be directed to apply for Scholarship in the Domestic HDR Main Round.
+The scholarship is comprised of a Living Allowance Stipend valued at AUD$28,092 per annum (2020 rate, tax-exempt, indexed annually), with the potential of a $5,000 per annum top-up provided by SNHN.

 How to apply:

 Please confirm your suitability before applying by contacting Amy Nguyen (see below).

 Applicants will need to complete the HDR Candidature and Scholarship Application via the Online Application System, selecting Domestic HDR Main Scholarship Round.